-Alcohol can have numerous harmful effects during pregnancy: it can result in miscarriage, premature birth, or a stillborn baby.
+Alcohol can have numerous harmful effects during pregnancy: it can result in miscarriage and cause hypertension (see High blood pressure (hypertension) during pregnancy, page 164) and placental abnormalities.

-Alcohol can also negatively affect the development of the fetus's organs and cause birth defects.
-The brain is the organ most sensitive to alcohol.
-Alcohol can cause brain damage, which can lead to learning, memory, and attention deficit disorders, problem-solving issues, and behavioural disorders.
-These disorders persist throughout the child's life.
-Since the brain develops throughout pregnancy, it is recommended to not drink alcohol, regardless of the trimester.
+Alcohol can also negatively affect organ development in the fetus and cause birth defects and health problems.
+The brain is the organ most sensitive to fetal alcohol exposure.
+Alcohol can cause damage to the baby's brain, leading to learning and behavioural disorders.
+These disorders can have a significant impact throughout a child's life.
+Since the brain develops throughout pregnancy, it is recommended not to drink alcohol, regardless of the trimester.